Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~ moves the working directory to home displays the content of a directory in a long format displays the content of a directory including hidden files
+cd ~ moves the working directory to home displays the content of a directory in a long format displays the content of a directory including hidden files displays the content of a directory in a long  format and also include hidden files